Battle of Yavin: Common part

 The Tantive IV is intercepted by Darth Vader's Star Destroyer above Tatooine.
 Before capture, Princess Leia Organa hides the Death Star plans in the droid R2-D2, who escapes in a pod with C-3PO.
 On the planet’s surface, the droids are captured by Jawas and sold to Owen Lars, who assigns them to his nephew, Luke Skywalker.
 Luke discovers Leia’s message intended for Jedi Master Obi-Wan Kenobi, requesting help for the Rebellion.
 R2-D2 leaves to find Kenobi, followed by Luke and C-3PO.
 After an ambush by Tusken Raiders, they are rescued by Kenobi and taken to his home.

-After escaping from Tantive IV R2-D2 keeps the Death Star plans until he returns to Yavin 4.
+After escaping from the Tantive IV, R2-D2 keeps the Death Star plans until he returns to Yavin 4.

 Meanwhile, Leia is imprisoned aboard the Death Star.
 With the Imperial Senate dissolved, she loses her political immunity.
 Grand Moff Tarkin demands the location of the Rebel base and threatens to destroy Alderaan.
 Although Leia names Dantooine, Tarkin orders Alderaan’s destruction.

 On Tatooine, Luke learns his father was a Jedi, and Kenobi gives him his father’s lightsaber.
 Upon discovering his aunt and uncle killed by Imperial troops, Luke decides to join Kenobi and the droids.
 In Mos Eisley, they hire smugglers Han Solo and Chewbacca to transport them to Alderaan.
 Pursued by stormtroopers, they flee the planet aboard the Millennium Falcon.

 The group exits hyperspace into an asteroid field where Alderaan once existed.
 Following Imperial fighters, they approach a moon—only to realize it is the Death Star.
 Captured by a tractor beam, they infiltrate the station disguised as stormtroopers and rescue Leia.
 Obi-Wan Kenobi confronts Darth Vader, ultimately sacrificing himself so the others can escape.

 They reach the Rebel base on Yavin 4, where R2-D2 delivers the Death Star plans.
 Rebel engineers identify a structural weakness.
 However, the Empire had placed a tracker on the Falcon, allowing Tarkin and Vader to locate the base and send the Death Star to destroy it.